leynos/crate-tools/docs/lading-design.md

 validates that every publishable crate appears exactly once and that no unknown names are listed before returning the user-specified order.

-1. **Prepare Workspace Manifest**: Within the temporary clone of the repository, determine the patch stripping strategy based on the publish.strip_patches configuration and the execution mode (--dry-run flag).
+1. **Prepare Workspace Manifest**: Within the workspace root determine the patch stripping strategy based on the publish.strip_patches configuration and the execution mode (--dry-run flag).

     - If strip_patches is "all" (or is unset and this is a dry run), remove the entire [patch.crates-io] section from the Cargo.toml.

-2. **Execute Pre-Publish Checks:** Before publishing, run a series of checks in a clean, temporary clone of the repository to ensure integrity:
+2. **Execute Pre-Publish Checks:** Before publishing, run a series of checks in the workspace itself to ensure integrity:

     - Run `cargo check --all-targets` for the entire workspace.
     - Run `cargo test --all-targets` for the entire workspace.

-    Implementation detail: the command now uses `shutil.copytree` to clone the workspace into a temporary directory, skipping `.git` metadata and the `target` directory to minimise copy time while still reproducing source state.
-Both cargo commands run from inside the clone via `plumbum`, and any non-zero exit aborts the workflow with the captured stderr.
-Before cloning the repository, `git status --porcelain` verifies that the working tree is clean; operators can pass `--allow-dirty` to bypass the cleanliness guard when they intentionally want to exercise uncommitted changes.
+    Implementation detail: the command executes both cargo subcommands via `plumbum` directly in the workspace root so that any relative path dependencies remain accessible.
+A preceding `git status --porcelain` verifies that the working tree is clean; operators can pass `--allow-dirty` to bypass the cleanliness guard when they intentionally want to exercise uncommitted changes.
 For testing and controlled environments the helper honours the `LADING_USE_CMD_MOX_STUB` environment variable: when set to a truthy value (`1`, `true`, `yes`, or `on`) the pre-flight invocations contact the cmd-mox IPC server instead of spawning real processes.
 Each subcommand is encoded as `cargo::<name>` so that behavioural tests can record expectations without interfering with the `cargo metadata` stub used elsewhere.

 3. **Iterate and Publish:** For each crate in the determined order:

-    - **Patch Handling (per-crate)**: If strip_patches is "per-crate" (or is unset and this is a live run), remove the specific patch entry for the current crate from the Cargo.toml in the temporary clone.
+    - **Patch Handling (per-crate)**: If strip_patches is "per-crate" (or is unset and this is a live run), remove the specific patch entry for the current crate from the Cargo.toml within the working tree snapshot being prepared for packaging.
-    - **README Handling:** If the crate has `readme.workspace = true`, copy the workspace `README.md` into the crate's directory within the temporary clone.
+    - **README Handling:** If the crate has `readme.workspace = true`, copy the workspace `README.md` into the crate's directory prior to packaging.
     - **Package:** Run `cargo package` to create the `.crate` file and verify its contents.
     - **Publish:** Run `cargo publish`.
 If `--dry-run` is active (default